Bipolar Disorder vitamins, herbs, and supplement by Ray Sahelian, M.D. Natural therapy and remedy

 * Recurrent thoughts of death or suicide

-A number of medications are available to treat bipolar disorder.
+A number of medications are available to treat this condition.
 The most

 common are mood stabilizers like